-Claire Kiechel’s plays include: Wolf Play (winner of the 2012 Samuel French Off Off Broadway Short Play Festival); Norway (developed at the Orchard Project); Be Careful of Words (devised with Helikon Rep); Whale Song Or: Learning to Live with Mobyphobia (FringeNYC 2011); Luxembourg (Lunar Energy Productions & AntiMatter Collective); Lethe, Kissing Ronald Reagan, Radical Methods For Radical Heartbreak, Stranger, New York I Love You, but You’re Bringing Me Down (New School for Drama).
-Readings and productions of her plays have been held at the Brick Theater, Theaterlab, the First Floor Theater at LaMaMa, the Kraine, and various spaces throughout the city.
-She has worked with Ars Nova, Clubbed Thumb, New York Stage and Film, The Exchange, and Yarn Films.
-She graduated from Amherst College and is currently in her third and final year of the playwriting MFA program at the New School for Drama.
+Claire Kiechel’s plays include: Umma Lappa Soon (Naked Angels reading); Some Dark Places of the Earth (semi-finalist at the O’Neill National Playwriting Conference); St. Vitus’ Dance (finalist at the Kennedy Center MFA Playwrights Workshop); Wolf Play (winner of the 2012 Samuel French Off Off Festival Short Play Festival); Norway (developed at the 2012 Orchard Project); Be Careful of Words (devised with Helikon Rep); Whale Song Or: Learning to Live with Mobyphobia (FringeNYC 2011); Luxembourg (Lunar Energy Productions & AntiMatter Collective); and her adaptation of the Odyssey, Lethe (New School for Drama).
+Readings and productions of her plays have been held at the Brick Theater, Theaterlab, LaMaMa, the Kraine, and the Beckett Theater.
+She has worked in various capacities with Ars Nova, New York Stage and Film, The Exchange, Clubbed Thumb, and Yarn Films.
+She has a BA from Amherst College and an MFA in playwriting from the New School for Drama.

 Some Dark Places of the Earth Written by Claire Kiechel Directed by Brad Raimondo In an ex-pat community in Brussels, ten-year-old Bee imagines herself inside the nightly newscasts of her radio journalist father.
 When her mother begins an affair with the diplomat next door, Bee recruits the man’s son to help realize her fantasies.
 As their make-believe escalates, a new reality threatens the fragile world the two families have constructed.
 All shows take place at 151 Bank Street, NY NY.
 Tickets are FREE and can be reserved on Ticket Central (http://goo.gl/5AVwT).